How to design a garden

-This might sound a little daunting.
-Perhaps your garden’s overgrown and wild; bare and uninspired or designed for one thing and you'd rather use it for another.
-Maybe it’s your first garden or you’re stumped for ideas and don’t know where to start.
+Designing a new garden may sound a little daunting.
+Perhaps your garden’s overgrown and wild; bare and uninspired.
+Or maybe it's designed for one thing and you'd rather use it for another.
+Or it’s your first garden and you’re totally stumped for ideas and don’t know where to start.
+Don't worry, we're here to help.

 Is it for the kids to play in?
 Somewhere to eat and drink with friends and family?
 Or maybe one that's all about growing plants and fruit and vegetables?